 My close relationship with my family has shaped so much of who I am.
 They are my biggest supporters and greatest blessing.
 I wouldn’t be who I am without them.
 Here is a picture of some of my family, but not all.

-I started playing softball when I was just 7 years olf and my dream of playing in college started early!
-As I grew up, I was fortunate enough to travel all over the country to play softball for, and against, the best.
+I started playing softball when I was just 7 years old and my dream of playing in college started early!
+As I grew up, I was fortunate enough to travel and play for some of the top nationally ranked travel organizations in the country.
 After being recruited to play at NC State, I continued to play softball in college until my injury in October 2021.

 I am extremely passionate about education.
 I grew up wanting to become a teacher and had the opportunity to student-teach preschool, elementary, and high school classes as a junior and senior in high school myself!
-My pursuits shifted from teaching to social work, but I remained passionate about both education and mental health as I earned my Bachelors and Masters in Social Work from NC State.
+My pursuits shifted from teaching to social work, but I remained passionate about both education and mental health as I earned my Bachelor's and Master's degrees in Social Work from NC State.
 I hope to both educate and inspire through my speeches, workshops, and coaching!
+I also love highlighting educators who changed my life.
 Featured is a picture of me speaking to Oklahoma University’s Academic Advising Department about supporting students.

 My goal is to make a positive impact on the world.
 I hope to continue speaking, coaching those who want to use their voice for good, writing, and advocating for education and mental health!